|

 \user /home/user/mail/in.backup

-The first line (\user) tells
+The first line (\user

-sendmail to deliver directly to the user's mail spool file using
+to the user's mail spool file using the

-the local delivery agent.
-The second line tells
+delivery agent.
+The second line tells sendmail

 Pipe.
 The syntax is as follows: